o3de/o3de.org/content/docs/userguide/gems-system-gem-graphics-scripting.md

+description: ' Use the Graphics Scripting gem to enable the &ALYlong; graphics features with scripting systems such as &script-canvas; and Lua. '
+slug: gems-system-gem-graphics-scripting
+title: Graphics Scripting
+---
 # Graphics Scripting<a name="gems-system-gem-graphics-scripting"></a>

 The Graphics Scripting gem enables graphics features in your scripts\.
 With the gem enabled, you can use Script Canvas or Lua to write scripts to control features such as full screen effects, color correction, environment settings, shadow calculations, and more\.

-![\[Enable the Graphics Scripting gem to add support for Script Canvas nodes.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/gems/gem-system-graphics-scripting.png)
+![\[Enable the Graphics Scripting gem to add support for Script Canvas nodes.\]](/images/gems/gem-system-graphics-scripting.png)

 To use the Graphics Scripting gem, you must also enable the [Script Canvas](gems-system-gem-script-canvas.md) gem\.
 The [LmbrCentral Gem](gems-system-gem-lmbr-central.md) gem, which is also required, is enabled by default and includes material scripting controls and the **[High Quality Shadow](component-high-quality-shadow.md)** component\.